ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 }
 ```

+### JSON-LD preamble

-The pre-amble of `@context` and `@graph` are JSON-LD structures that help provide global identifiers to the JSON keys and types used in the rest of the RO-Crate document.
+The preamble of `@context` and `@graph` are JSON-LD structures that help provide global identifiers to the JSON keys and types used in the rest of the RO-Crate document.
 These will largely map to definitions in the [schema.org](http://schema.org/) vocabulary, which can be used by RO-Crate extensions to provide additional metadata beyond the RO-Crate specifications.
 It is this feature of JSON-LD that helps make RO-Crate extensible for many different purposes -- this is explored further in [appendix on JSON-LD](appendix/jsonld.md).

 However, in the general case it should be sufficient to follow the RO-Crate JSON examples directly without deeper JSON-LD understanding.
 In short, an RO-Crate metadata file contains a flat list of _entities_ as objects in the `@graph` array.
-These entities are cross-related using `@id` identifiers rather than being deeply nested.
+These entities are cross-referenced using `@id` identifiers rather than being deeply nested.

+### RO-Crate Metadata descriptor

 The first JSON-LD _entity_ in our example above has the @id `ro-crate-metadata.json`: